rht-labs/infographic/README.md

 In OpenShift, the front end and back end are hosted as separate applications, using the templates in the `templates` directory.

+## Deploying to Production

+On redhat.com, only the front end of the application is hosted.
+For more information on deploying to this environment, see the [Updating Infographic](https://docs.google.com/document/d/1xPXiBo7X5qTdaMqBCAaapf4RFFIag2Ob5bbg2VITy_A/edit?usp=sharing) document.
+(This document is available only to users with an `@redhat.com` email address.)

 ## Important paths

 - `/index.html`: The public-facing infographic page.
 Clicking the "build" button takes the user to the Open Innovation Labs website.